-- You can either make up one bottle at a time, using the instructions on the can as a guide; or store freshly boiled water to mix with the formula at a later stage
+- Either prepare one bottle at a time using the mixing instructions on the can, or store premeasured boiled water to mix with formula at a later stage, as required.

 - Discard any unused water or formula after 24 hours.

-- Warm by sitting the bottle in a container of hot water (not boiling)
+- Warm up the bottle of prepared formula by sitting the bottle in a container of hot water (not boiling).

-- Microwaves are not recommended for safety reasons when heating formula, as they do not heat the milk evenly and cause ‘hot spots’ and could burn your baby’s mouth
+- Microwaves are not recommended for safety reasons when heating formula, as they do not heat the milk evenly and cause ‘hot spots’ that could burn your baby’s mouth.

-- Always use within 1 hour, after this it should be discarded
+- Always use a warmed-up formula within 1 hour.
+After this, it should be discarded.

 - Avoid warming bottles for more than 15 minutes.
 Bacteria can grow or the formula may become too hot with extended warming times

 - Test the milk temperature by shaking a few drops onto the inside of your wrist.
-It should feel warm not hot.
+It should feel lukewarm and never hot.

-- Make up the formula at home and keep refrigerated until you are about to go out
+- Make up the formula at home and keep it refrigerated until you are about to go out.

 - Put freshly boiled water in a sterilised bottle